Audio-Described VersionDownload a folder of audio files. Open the files in your preferred mp3 player to listen to each section of the brochure.

-Oasis of MaraOasis of Mara is close to the Oasis Visitor Center.
-American Indians were the first people to live here.
+Oasis of MaraOasis of Mara is close to Park Headquarters in the town of Twentynine Palms, CA. American Indians were the first people to live here.
 In the 1800s came prospectors, followed by homesteaders (ca. 1940).
-The oasis is now home to park headquarters and the Oasis Visitor Center.

 A sepia-toned photo of a small cabin, called a "homesteader."
 A brick chimney runs up the middle of the facing side of the cabin, with a window to the right of the stack.
 An open doorway is on the right face of the cabin.
 Tall palms and other trees fill in the area around and behind the cabin.

-Fortynine Palms OasisThis hike starts at the northern border of the park, west of the Oasis Visitor Center.
+Fortynine Palms OasisThis hike starts at the northern border of the park, west of the Twentynine Palms, CA.

 Looking up into the fronds of a palm tree, the bottom half of the photo shows layers of dried-out older palm fronds hanging down around the trunk, completely blocking any view of the actual trunk.
 The fronds surround the tree trunk and look like a tan fringe grass skirt.
 The top half of the palm tree shows the still green palms splayed out in every direction.

 Keys RanchBill and Frances Keys were among the few successful homesteaders in this area.
-Learn their fascinating story on a ranger-guided walking tour; call 760-367-5555.
+Learn their fascinating story on a ranger-guided walking tour.
 Keys Ranch is in the center area of the northwestern quadrant of the park.